Dragon Lee (wrestler): Personal life

 The man known under the ring name Dragon Lee was born on May 15, 1995, in Tala, in the Mexican state of Jalisco, son of professional wrestler Arturo Muñoz, who had worked as Toro Blanco, Poder Boriqua, Poder Mexico, and Comandante Pierroth over the years.
 Dragon Lee's two older brothers grew up to become professional wrestlers as well, with the oldest of the brothers, William, making his wrestling debut in 2008 and would later become known as "Rush".
 Another of Dragon Lee's brothers, Carlos, became a professional wrestler in 2011, adopting the enmascarado (masked) character Dragon Lee initially.
 In 2012, the original Dragon Lee was offered the opportunity to take over the Místico character after the original wrestler under the Místico mask left Mexico.
 It was public knowledge that Dragon Lee had taken over the Místico character, leaving the mask and character of Dragon Lee behind.
 Dragon Lee's uncles are also professional wrestlers, known as Franco Columbo, Pit Bull I, and Pit Bull II, and all had a hand in training Dragon Lee prior to his professional wrestling debut.
 At the age of 14, his father took him to Mexico City to start training in amateur wrestling, participating in several wrestling events.
-He would also participate in boxing; but, as Dragon Lee recalls in a 2015 interview, during his first match he performed a Suplex (a wrestling throw) on his opponent and was disqualified.
-At that point he realized that his future was in Lucha Libre.
+He would also participate in boxing; but, as Dragon Lee recalls in a 2015 interview, during his first match he performed a suplex (a wrestling throw) on his opponent and was disqualified.
+At that point, he realized that his future was in lucha libre.

 In December 2019, Dragon Lee married his fiancée, Lupita Orozco.
 The wedding was officiated by Fray Tormenta.
+The couple have two daughters together.